wireapp/wire-docs/src/how-to/install/helm-prod.rst

 Before you can deploy the helm charts that tell wire where external services are, you need the 'values' and 'secrets' files for those charts to be configured.
-Values and secrets YAML files provide helm charts with the settings that are installed in kubernetes.
+Values and secrets YAML files provide helm charts with the settings that are installed in Kubernetes.

 Assuming you have followed the procedures in the previous document, the values and secrets files for cassandra, elasticsearch, and minio(if you are using it)